Torri Huske: 2020

+Huske committed to swim for Stanford University in June 2020 and started attending in autumn 2021, competing collegiately as part of the Stanford Cardinal.

 2020 US Olympic Trials

-At the 2020 U.S. Olympic Team Trials in Omaha, Nebraska, Huske swum a new Americas record, American record, US Open record, and Championships record time of 55.78 seconds in the 100m butterfly semifinals.
+At the 2020 U.S. Olympic Team Trials in Omaha, Nebraska, Huske swam a new Americas record, American record, US Open record, and Championships record time of 55.78 seconds in the 100m butterfly semifinals.
 Her new American record broke the record of 55.98 seconds set at the 2012 Summer Olympics by Dana Vollmer.
 The next day, June 14, Huske broke her own Americas, American, US Open, and Championships records from the day before, setting the new records in the final of the 100m butterfly at 55.66 seconds and swimming the third fastest performance in the event to date.
 Huske qualified for a spot on the 2020 USA Olympic Team, a noted accomplishment considering she was only able to train in a long course meters swimming pool once a week leading up to the Olympic Trials.
 During the meet Huske swam more races than any other women.
 In addition to the 100m butterfly, she also placed third in the 50m freestyle with a time of 24.46 and fourth in the 200m individual medley with a time of 2:10.38.
 Huske also qualified for Semi-Finals in the 100m freestyle (placing 10 overall) and the 200m freestyle (placing 11th overall).

 Following her performances at the US Olympic Trials, national newspaper USA Today highlighted Huske as one of their "10 to watch", that is one of ten Olympians, selected from all sports, to keep an eye on during the 2020 Olympic Games.

 2020 Summer Olympics

 On day three of the 2020 Summer Olympics in Tokyo, Japan, and postponed to 2021 due to the COVID-19 pandemic, Huske competed in the 100m butterfly final.
 The race would end up being the fastest 100m butterfly heat in history.
 Four of the eight finalists swam times which were ranked in the top ten for a female in the All-time history of the event.
-Huske finished that 100m butterfly heat in fourth, 1/100th of a second behind bronze medalist Emma McKeon of Australia., and just 14/100ths of a second behind Maggie Macneil who won the gold medal in 55.59.
+Huske finished that 100m butterfly heat in fourth, 1/100 of a second behind bronze medalist Emma McKeon of Australia., and just 14/100ths of a second behind Maggie Macneil who won the gold medal in 55.59.

 In the final of the 4×100m mixed medley relay on day eight, Huske and her finals relay teammates of Ryan Murphy, Lydia Jacoby, and Caeleb Dressel placed fifth.
 On the ninth and final day of competitive swimming at the Olympic Games, Huske competed in the 4×100m medley relay final for Team USA with teammates Regan Smith, Lydia Jacoby, and Abbey Weitzeil.
 Team USA finished second with a time of 3:51.73, just 0.13 seconds behind Australia's Olympic-record time of 3:51.60, earning Huske a silver medal.